shuhaida6704/ExData_Plotting1/README.md

-##The figure.png files is in the figure folder
+##The figures of plot1.png, plot2.png, plot3.png and plot4.png files is in the figure folder

 ## Introduction